SOCHAN PERMIT APPLICATIONS OPEN JANUARY 13, 2020

 - Nuts: black walnut, hickory, and American hazelnut

-- Mushrooms: only edible species growing on soil or on rotting logs on the ground (NO collection of fungi from standing trees or underground)
+- Mushrooms: only edible species growing on soil or on rotting logs on the ground (NO collection of fungi from standing trees or underground — this includes wishy mushrooms, which grow at the base of trees)

 Except for apples, pears, and peaches, gathering of these species is limited to 1 pound per person per day.
 Climbing trees or using stools or ladders to gather fruit is prohibited.
 Gathering within 200 feet of nature trails or research areas is prohibited.